kadenzipfel/smart-contract-vulnerabilities/README.md

 # Smart Contract Attack Vectors

-In this repository, we have a collection of known smart contract attack vectors, along with examples and prevention methods.
+The goal of this repository is to create the most clear and concise collection of smart contract attack vectors, to improve overall ecosystem security.

 ## Attacks